vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 William Crooke, one of the great connoisseurs of the living traditions of India of his time and reporter of many a crooked thing, notes in his delightful book Things Indian under the heading ‘House’:

-Very similar to these [scil. houses] was the earliest Indo-Aryan house, the form of which has been handed down in the marriage shed of our days.
+Very similar to these [sciḷhouses] was the earliest Indo-Aryan house, the form of which has been handed down in the marriage shed of our days.
 The mate rials were wood, basket-work, and clay.
 The main feature was the corner-posts, which were fixed in the ground with rites, sometimes including human sacrifice, intended to conciliate the earth-spirits, and were always regarded as, in some sense, sacrosanct.
 4

 Sub voce ‘Human Sacrifice; Cannibalism’ Crooke adds to this,